 - Include a time period during which the buyer must have heard from the third party before the claim is deemed dormant.
 If the third party grumbled about something a long time ago but has said nothing since, it may be time to conclude that the risk of the issue becoming a claim is small enough that the parties should consider the issue dead.
 This approach is tricky and it may be difficult to agree on a reasonable time period to establish repose, but it is a question of where to draw the line with risk allocation.
 At some point, it does not make sense to continue to tie up funds to protect against issues that have become remote risks with the passage of time.

 - Provide for arbitration or mediation with the loser paying the winner’s fees.
 To address the circumstance where the former shareholders feel strongly that there is no real claim, allow for a resolution of the question of whether the claim is still an indemnifiable risk by an arbitrator and require the loser to pay the winner’s fees, so that the shareholders do not have to deplete a meaningful chunk of their escrow balance if they are right.

 - Establish an expense escrow.
 An expense escrow is a separate fund that is created to pay for legal fees or other costs or expenses the former shareholders may incur in defending against claims or otherwise protecting their rights after the merger closes.
-When such a fund exists, the buyer may be less likely to bring a weak or frivolous claim because it knows the former shareholders have the means to fight it.
-SRS Acquiom data show that the incidence of separate expense funds accounts has increased from 71% in 2009 to 93% in 2014.
+When such a fund exists, the buyer may be less likely to bring a weak or frivolous claim because they know the former shareholders have the means to fight it.

 Buyers may not agree to many of these suggested alternatives, although they generally will not be able to object to the establishment of a separate expense escrow.